FlyBase/fuzzy-onions/README.md

 Copying
 -------
-Fuzzy-Onions is distributed under the terms of the 1-clause BSD license.
+Fuzzy-Onions is distributed under the terms of the MIT license.